samapriya/Planet-GEE-Pipeline-CLI/README.md

                         -------------------------------------------
                         ----Choose from Earth Engine Tools Below----
                         -------------------------------------------
-    update              Updates Selenium drivers for firefox [windows or linux systems]
+    update              Updates Selenium drivers for firefox
+    selsetup            Non headless setup for new google account, use if upload throws errors
     ee_user             Get Earth Engine API Key & Paste it back to Command line/shell to change user
     quota               Print Earth Engine total quota and used quota